muqeeth/Adversarial_goodhart_rlhf/README.md

 1. `src/vllm_utils.py` which tricks vllm into being on only the GPUs we tell it to be on
 2. `src/online_dpo_vllm_trainer.py` which creates a separate thread for the training and the vllm inference and passes data between the two of them using queues

-The majority of this code was written by @vwxyzjn but commits were lost when copying and patching so I wanted to give credit where it's due.
+The majority of this code was written by github.com/vwxyzjn but commits were lost when copying and patching so I wanted to give credit where it's due.

 ## Citation